gpremer/dedup.scala/README.md

 The script expects 2 directories.
 The first is used to find all duplicates the second to limit the duplicates to that directory.

-The output is rough.
-I may improve on that when the need arises.
+The output is quite rough.
+First there's the list of all duplicate files in parentheses, one group at a time.
+After that comes a list of all duplicate files in the second directory given on the command line.
+I may improve on the output when the need arises.
+For now it does what I need.

 Oh, and the script needs a scala runtime...